|

 Grandsplace

-is for grandparents, aunts, uncles, step-parents and
+is for grandparents, aunts, uncles, step-parents

-foster parents who are raising children they did not
+and foster parents who are raising children

-give birth to; they are raising children for one reason
+they did not give birth to; they are raising

-is not an easy task and this wonderful site discusses
+easy task and this wonderful site discusses

 the many issues involved with being a "grandparent."